Connect with others who understand.

 Tobacco Smoking

-Smoking tobacco products, such as cigarettes and cigars, is generally unhealthy — but especially if you are at risk of developing MS. Women who smoke are 1.6 times more likely to develop MS than women who are nonsmokers.
-Individuals with MS who smoke also appear to be at a much greater risk of experiencing a more rapid progression of their disease.
+According to the Multiple Sclerosis Association of America, women who smoke are 1.6 times more likely to develop MS than women who don’t smoke.
+Individuals with MS who smoke also appear to be at greater risk of more rapid disease progression.

 Sun Exposure and Vitamin D

-Vitamin D deficiency and exposure to sunlight may lower one’s risk of developing MS. Data suggests that women who take at least 400 international units or vitamin D daily are at lower risk of developing MS. Populations exposed to more sunshine or ultraviolet rays appear to have lower rates of MS.
+Vitamin D deficiency and exposure to sunlight may lower one’s risk of developing MS. Data suggests that people who take at least 400 international units of vitamin D daily are at lower risk of developing MS. Populations exposed to more sunshine or ultraviolet rays appear to have lower rates of MS.

 Talk With Others Who Understand

 Are you living with multiple sclerosis?
+Have you noticed any of these risk factors in your own life?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 A MyMSTeam Member